cersonsky-lab/AniSOAP/paper/paper.md

 As many users will be primarily interested in power-spectrum representations, we provide all the functionality required for these processes, and also provide the convenience method `power_spectrum` to calculate the 3-body descriptors of each frame.

 The library is thoroughly tested, with unit-tests to test basic functionality, integration-tests to ensure that AniSOAP vectors are calculated correctly, and caching and speed tests to ensure that our aforementioned optimizations yield faster code.
+These tests are integrated into a Github CI, and we ensure that future features should necessistate additional tests and should pass existing ones.

 # Conclusion and future developments
 AniSOAP is a powerful featurization that can be used for supervised and unsupervised analyses of molecular systems.
 AniSOAP is under active development and we envision it being used in a wide variety of contexts.
 Our main future development goals involve using AniSOAP as the underlying representation for machine-learned anisotropic potentials, and to understand how the relationship behind AniSOAP and its all-atom counterpart SOAP fits into the broad theory of bottom-up coarse-graining.
 We hope that accomplishing these goals can enable fast, accurate, and interpretable macromolecular or colloidal simulations.